We work with more than 300 partners to bring you better travel deals

 What time of day is cheapest to fly?

-Oklahoma flights can be made cheaper if you choose a flight in the afternoon.
-Booking a flight at midday will likely mean higher prices.
+Oklahoma flights can be made cheaper if you choose a flight at midday.
+Booking a flight in the afternoon will likely mean higher prices.

 Oklahoma has a turbulent history.
 Thousands of Native Americans were marched here from their homelands in the south, after the state was declared an Indian Territory in 1834.
 Four thousand Cherokee died of starvation and cold en route, on the infamous Trail of Tears.
 In the 1880s the Indians were relocated once more, as land-hungry white settlers muscled in.
 Today, an abundance of museums are devoted to Native American history and culture; Tulsa’s Gilcrease Museum is one of the biggest and best.